Preparations before taking a driving test in a DMV office

 Many people wonder how to pass the DMV driving exam if a person is a foreigner with poor knowledge of American English.
-For foreigners, it is important to find out if there is any possibility to take the test in their own language.
-Though it isn’t easy to find a free driving theory test for practice in foreign languages, many DMVs in different states allow passing the written test in Spanish, Chinese, Russian and other languages.
-Check what languages are available in your state, if your English is not good enough to improve your chances on passing the test.
+For foreigners, it is important to find out if there is any possibility of taking the test in their own language.
+Though it isn't easy to find a free driving theory test for practice in foreign languages, many DMVs in different states allow passing the written test in Spanish, Chinese, Russian, and other languages.
+Check what languages are available in your state if your English is not good enough to improve your chances of passing the test.

-How to pass DMV road test on the first attempt
+How to pass the DMV road test on the first attempt

-Unfortunately, there is no DMV online practice exam and you can’t train driving on your PC or a mobile device.
-But having a learner’s permit issued after your successful written exam, you can move to behind-the-wheel practice on state roads.
-Sure, you can’t drive alone and need a supervisor who meets your state requirements.
-In most states, a supervisor must hold a DL for at least 1 year and be at least 18 years old (in many states the required age is 21).
-There may be some restrictions on driving under a learner’s permit like the prohibition on driving with passengers except your supervisor or driving on certain locations (parks, tunnels, etc.).
+Unfortunately, there is no DMV online practice exam, and you can't train to drive on your PC or a mobile device.
+But by having a learner's permit issued after your successful written exam, you can move to behind-the-wheel practice on state roads.
+You can't drive alone and need a supervisor who meets your state requirements.
+In most states, a supervisor must hold a DL for at least one year and be 18 years old (in many states, the required age is 21).
+In addition, there may be some restrictions on driving under a learner's permit, like the prohibition on driving with passengers except your supervisor or driving in specific locations (parks, tunnels, etc.).
 Besides, there may be some specific requirements for how much behind-the-wheel experience you have to obtain before taking the road exam.
-Learn your state manual carefully to make sure all the requirements are satisfied.
+Learn your state manual carefully to make sure all the needs are satisfied.

 - Accurate parallel parking

-- Quick stop at low speed without skidding
+- A quick stop at low speed without skidding

 - Backing for a distance of about 60 feet while turning and looking back